Evesham: Media

 Evesham local news has been served since 1860 by the Evesham Journal, which is now part of the Newsquest (Midlands South) Ltd., a subsidiary of Gannett; it is predominantly a weekly free newspaper that is distributed over four counties.
-In 2007 the weekly free newspaper Evesham Observer was launched by the Midlands-based Observer-Standard series of newspapers, now the family-owned Bullivant Media.
+In 2007, the weekly free newspaper Evesham Observer was launched by the Midlands-based Observer-Standard series of newspapers, now the family-owned Bullivant Media.

 Local news and television programmes are provided by BBC West Midlands and ITV Central.
 Television signals can be received from either the Sutton Coldfield or Lark Stoke TV transmitters.

 BBC Hereford & Worcester broadcasts on 104 FM and 94.7, while commercial radio stations include Hits Radio Herefordshire & Worcestershire on 96.7 FM and Greatest Hits Radio Herefordshire & Worcestershire on 107.2 FM.

 Sport

 The Evesham Leisure Centre comprises two swimming pools, a climbing wall, a 100-station fitness room and a health & beauty salon.

-Football in Evesham is represented by Evesham United F.C., who play in the Southern Football League Division One South & West.
-Evesham Utd also run over 20 youth teams, several girls and women’s teams, several Disability teams and a Walking Football team.
+Football is represented by Evesham United F.C., which plays in the Southern Football League Division One South & West.
+Evesham Utd also run over 20 youth teams, several girls' and women’s teams, several Disability teams and a Walking Football team.

 In Rugby Union, there are senior and youth sections at Evesham Rugby Club.
 There is also a cricket ground.
 The town also has a pétanque team and a cycling club, Evesham & District Wheelers, which was founded in 1947.

 The town is home to various watersports, due to its location on the river, including Evesham Rowing Club, Kayaking & Canoeing provided by the Evesham Paddle Monsters club and Evesham Sailing Club.
-The town has two golf courses: Evesham Golf Club, which is situated outside Fladbury, and Twyford Golf Club, which is situated just outside Lenchwick.
-Evesham Vale Running Club hold their 10K race event annually.
+It has two golf courses: Evesham Golf Club, which is situated outside Fladbury, and Twyford Golf Club, sited just outside Lenchwick.
+Evesham Vale Running Club holds its 10K race event annually.